Loganair Baggage Information

 Your checked baggage allowance is dependent on the fare category you purchase for your itinerary.

-• All in passengers can carry up to 30kg in a single bag free of charge
+• Fly Flex + passengers can carry up to 30kg in a single bag or across multiple bags

-• Just fly and Get more passengers can carry up to 20kg in a single bag free of charge
+• Fly and Fly Flex passengers can carry up to 20kg within a single bag or across multiple bags

-If you are connecting onto another flight, and are issued with transit boarding cards, your luggage will be checked through to your final destination.
-As there is no baggage security clearance at Barra passengers are required to collect their luggage at Glasgow and recheck-in for their onward flight.
+There is no baggage security clearance at these airports, therefore passengers are required to collect their luggage at Glasgow and recheck-in for their onward flight.

 When passengers are connecting directly on to a British Airways service to London or beyond the luggage allowance will be 1 piece at 23kgs per person.